Paras-Sood/Face-Hand-Detector-Javascript/README.md

 Made a basic Face and Hand detection app.js using handtrack.js

 The app.js will play Stop it sound when it detects hand on the camera.

-This was made to stop nail biters so as they get warned when they bring their hand near their face.
+This was made to stop nail biters so as they get warned when they bring their hand near their face.(Will somewhat help in preventing their habit of biting nails)

 Library - https://github.com/victordibia/handtrack.js/